Top Ten Historical Fiction Novels

 I love a bit of Plantagenet history, and out of the Cousins series by Philippa Gregory, this was my favourite book.
 The story of Anne Neville, daughter of Richard Neville otherwise known as The Kingmaker, was first married to Edward, Prince of Wales, and later Richard Plantagenet, known as Richard III.
 A gripping historical read about a fascinating point in history.

 Another outstanding favourite of mine.
 Set in Germany, the story follows Michael Berg from teenager to middle-aged man as he deals with the results of an affair he had with a much older woman when he was younger.
 A harrowing, gorgeous read about the times after the second world war.

 I purchased this book, because of its gorgeous cover.
 No shame.
 And the story was just as gorgeous as well.
-Set in the periods between the First and Second World War, the story follows two brothers in a magical two shop, who are always competing out best the other with their inventions.
+Set in the periods between the First and Second World Wars, the story follows two brothers in a magical two shop, who are always competing to best each other with their inventions.

 If you love a little more straightforward historical fiction, then I highly recommend The Guernsey Literary and Potato Peel Pie Society as it’s charming as it is romantic.
 Written entirely through letters, this is a lovely story about the invasion of Guernsey and its canny inhabitants during the Second World War, and after.